List of Australian federal elections

 This article summarises results for the general elections to the Australian House of Representatives and Senate, respectively the lower and upper houses of Australia's federal bicameral legislative body, the Parliament of Australia.
 The number of seats has increased steadily over time, from 111 for the first election, to the current total of 227; 151 in the Lower House and 76 in the Upper House.
 The current federal government structure was established in 1901 by the Commonwealth of Australia Constitution Act, 1901.

 The first three national elections resulted in minority governments.
 The world’s first ever Labor Party Prime Minister took office in Australia in 1904, though Labor governed in minority.
 The first majority government was formed in 1909, when the Protectionist Party merged with the Free Trade Party in an anti-socialist alliance.
 However, the first Party to win majority government at an election was the Labor Party in 1910.

 During the first 50 years of Federation, the Labor Party was the most successful party, governing for approximately fifteen years in total.
 The Nationalist Party governed for approximately twelve years and The United Australia Party governed for approximately nine years.

 However, after the formation of the Liberal Party of Australia, it became the dominant force.
 After winning its first election in 1949, the Liberal Party of Australia stayed in power for approximately 22 years.
-From 1949-2025, it has held office for a total of approximately 50 years.
-During the same time, the Labor Party has held office for approximately 24 years.
-However, in the period from 1972-2022, both Labor and Liberal have held power for almost equal lengths of time - the Liberals (in Coalition) have held power for 28 years and Labor has held power for 24 years.
+Between 1949 and 2025, the party has held office for a total of approximately 50 years.
+During the same time, the Labor Party held office for approximately 24 years.
+However, in the period between 1972 and 2022, both Labor and Liberal have held power for almost equal lengths of time - the Liberals (in Coalition) have held power for 28 years and Labor has held power for 24 years.